johnfoll/AI-Research-Archiver/README.md

 optionally publishes the same content to the web with themes and metadata

 **In other words:**
-Word → AI → HTML (editable proxy) → AI → Word / Web / Other outputs
+Word → AI → HTML (editable proxy) → AI → Word / Web / Other outputs.

 **This turns HTML into a universal editing surface for Word documents, enabling:** structural edits (reordering sections, rewriting paragraphs, improving flow) stylistic changes (applying themes, layouts, and visual styles)